opentracing/opentracing-javascript/README.md

 const tracer = opentracing.globalTracer();
 ```

 Note: `globalTracer()` returns a wrapper on the actual tracer object.
-This is done for convenience of use as it ensures that the function will always return a non-null object.
+This is done for the convenience of use as it ensures that the function will always return a non-null object.
 This can be helpful in cases where it is difficult or impossible to know precisely when `initGlobalTracer` is called (for example, when writing a utility library that does not control the initialization process).
 For more precise control, individual `Tracer` objects can be used instead of the global tracer.

 ## API Documentation